 During 2020/21, the PCC and Chief Constable made and were successful in securing two Special Grant Claims totalling £5M, this alongside funding for VERU of £0.88M and Surge Funding of £0.909M which significantly assisted with the financial position of the force as well as specific funding to deal with the complex demand faced in Bedfordshire.
-The VERU and Surge grant have been continued into 2021/22 and further special grant bids have been submitted.
+The VERU and Surge grant and the two Special Grants continued to have been received by the PCC through to 2022/23 and will continue into 2023/24.

 The Force also received £2.541M in grant funding for Covid19 related activity.
 This was to cover additional patrols (including the Airport), income loss recovery and the purchase of personal protective equipment.
-We expect to incur more spend in 2021/22 on Covid related activities and reduced cover at the Airport will also mean our income will drop below budgeted levels again.
-The Home Office is continually gathering data on Force spend relating to Covid19 and we are hopeful that further grants will be awarded during the forthcoming year.
+Further spend was incurred in 2021/22 on Covid related activities alongside the continued reduced cover at the airport which led to income dropping below budgeted levels.
+However, a new Police Service Agreement, following a dispute with the Airport which meant that £972K was owed by them as at 31 March 2021, accounted for within the provision for bad debts, is now in place with the Airport that caters for events similar to a pandemic in the future.